What Is Magnesium For?

 Besides from back pain, check the following 9 low magnesium symptoms.
 Are you experiencing some of these too?

-Magnesium affects over 300 of our bodies vital functions.
-If you suffer from other health issues besides back pain, it could be intensifying the problem even more.
-Below are 16 diseases that low magnesium levels can aggravate:
+If you suffer from other health issues besides back pain, being low in magnesium could be intensifying the problem even more.
+Below are 16 diseases low magnesium levels can aggravate:

 ■ Blood Clots